cloudmesh-project/reu-2014/projects/reservation.rst

 Problem

-The major problem in this project is learn how to program and access the cloud from python.
+The major problem in this project is to learn how to program and access the cloud from python.

 ----------------------------------------------------------------------